 Use a topographic map for backcountry hiking.
 Maps are sold at park bookstores.

 Stock (horses, mules, burros, and llamas) has the right-of-way.
 Step off the trail on the uphill side and wait quietly while stock passes.

 Pets, bicycles, and vehicles are not allowed on trails or in the backcountry.

 Backcountry sanitation: To prevent waterway contamination, bury human waste in a hole 6-8 inches deep at least 200 feet from water.
 Pack out used toilet paper, tampons, sanitary napkins, and diapers in sealed plastic bags.
 Do not bury or burn any materials.
 Special rules apply in Garnet Canyon.

-During July and August trailhead parking areas fill early in the day, especially at South Jenny Lake, String Lake, Lupine Meadows, Death Canyon and Granite Canyon.
-Parking on natural vegetation results in permanent damage to plants.
-Obey posted parking regulations.
-An early start for your hike will help you avoid parking problems.
+During most summer and fall months trailhead parking areas fill early in the day, especially at Jenny Lake, String and Leigh Lakes, Lupine Meadows, Death Canyon, and Granite Canyon.
+Be flexible; plan for alternate hikes.